lxly9/progression-respun/README.md

 - Banners as capes
   - applied at smithing table or put into chestplate?
 - Horses begin slow, then sprint
+- fix Blocks being placed unwaterlogged -> Doors, etc.
+  - Off-state for torches if underwater -> Glow Ink Torch for Underwater?
+- More uses for one-use Items -> Rabbit's Hide, Nautilus Shell, etc.
+- More Nekoma ideas (just not the slop ones)

 ### Done
 - ~~**!!** Under Armor rendering~~